jeffaco/duplicacy-util/README.md

 This works around two-factor authentication or other issues that may create problems.
 Note that the password stored in the global configuration file is not encrypted at this time.
-On a shared system, you should set permissions of this file appropriately.
+On a shared system, you should set permissions of this file appropriately, or use environment variable `DU_EMAIL_AUTH_PASSWORD` to override the value stored in the global configuration file.

 Once you set up the E-Mail configuration appropriately, you can test it with a command like: `./duplicacy-util -tn`.
 This will trigger a failure